alexandrunastase/fedora-dev-machine/README.md

 - Adds the following OS configuration :
      - Sets the hostname if the corresponding variable is set in vars.yml
      - Enables Automatic Login
+- Installs **docker and docker-compose**.
+Configures docker to use 10.10.0.0/16 subnet with a smaller network size than the default.
+This was done in order to avoid issue when connecting to the AWS network via VPN
+- Installs Kubernetes and kubectx.
+If uncommented, adds aliases (kubectl -> ktl, kubectx -> ktx, kubens -> kns)
 - Adds the following keyboard shortcuts:
      - **Super+T** from Nautilus to open terminal from the current location in the file explorer
      - **CTRL+Shift+Esc** opens the Sytem Monitor
      - **CTRL+Alt+T** opens the terminal
      - **Super+D** hides all windows
+- Inhibts/overrides the following default shorcuts:
+     - **Alt+F7** - used as 'Find Usages'
+     - **Alt+F8** - used as 'Evaluate(in debugger context)'

+- Sets fs.inotify.max_user_watches in sysctl to fs.inotify.max_user_watches to prevent issues with some IDEs

 Note:
-- Some dependencies needed to run the ansible commands might be installed as well, such as python3-psutil needed for the dconf command or unzip for installing dash-to-dock
+- Some dependencies needed to run the ansible commands might be installed as well, such as python3-psutil needed for the dconf module or unzip
 - Running the playbook **will override** other custom keybindings

 ### Getting started